-As a survivor I recommend you concentrate (as much as possible) on being kind to yourself.
-Over time I found that I was with the majority of survivors that over-rated their grasp and the control of the relationship that is now over.
+As a survivor, with over two decades under my belt, I encourage you to concentrate (as much as possible) on being kind to yourself.
+Over time I found I was with the majority of survivors that over-rated their grasp and control of the relationship that is now over.

-Still, I marvel at folks that counsel full time as their livelihood.
-Along with our sessions, the counselors referred me to a number of books that they had found helpful regarding suicide.
-In certain ways, we were learning from each other.
-With a lot of other resources, these times allowed us to get better . . . together.
+I still, I marvel at folks that counsel full time as their livelihood.
+Along with our sessions, the counselors referred me to several books that they had found helpful regarding Suicide.
+In specific ways, we were learning from each other.
+With all these resources, these session times allowed us to get better . . . together.

-I would be told over and over to forgive myself.
+In those days, I would be told over and over to forgive myself.
 This concept did not click with me.
-I kept wondering, how a person could forgive themselves?
-For the longest, I dug in my heels . . . forgiving myself just seemed too illogical.
-Notes record thinking that losing a child would add to that burden . . . because, no matter their age, they are still your child.
-These barriers held me prisoner for way too long.
-Now, I realize that every loss is bounded by sharp edges.
+I kept wondering how a person could forgive themselves?
+For the longest, I dug in my heels; forgiving myself just seemed too illogical.
+Notes also record thinking that losing a child would add to that burden, because no matter their age, they are still your child.
+These barriers held me, prisoner, for way too long.
+Now, I realize what sharp edges bound every loss.

 In those early times, I would focus on “us - over the years.”
 Then I would shift to that Rebecca, my wife, would not be returning.
 In successive years I would become aware of the complexity of knowing what another person thinks or what they are capable of doing.
 Things that never crossed my mind before.

-During this period I heard this story.
-“If you take a cup (any size) and begin to fill it a drop at a time . . . at some point, it will reach the brim.
-Additional drops will actually have it brim above the edge of the rims.
+During this period, I heard this story.
+“If you take a cup (any size) and begin to fill it a drop at a time . . .
+At some point, it will reach the brim.
+Additional drops will have it fill above the edge.
 In any case, there will be one final drop that causes the cup to overflow.”

-At that point an argument starts . . . was it the last drop or one of the bazillion ones that proceeded it?
-The truth is . . . no one can answer this question because it is the cumulative assessment over time and the effect of too many drops.
+At that point an argument starts . . . was it the last drop or which one of the bazillion ones that proceeded it?
+The truth is, No one can answer this question because it is the cumulative assessment over time and the effect of too many drops.

-Applying this story to the event of suicide, no one can ever truly know.
-Yet, we are driven to (and do from time to time) make this judgment.
+Applying this story to the event of Suicide, no one can ever honestly know.
+Yet, we are driven (from time to time) and do make these judgments.
 Any explanation we rendered is based on an unknowable number of drops and all manner of resulting assumptions.
-These assumptions could be 100% correct . . . but . . . then they could be totally incorrect.
+These assumptions could be 100% correct . . .
+But. . .
+Then, more likely, they could be incorrect.
 In this life, it is an eternally unanswerable question.

-To blame myself is a product of guilt (and with suicide, there is the added element of shame.)
+To blame me is a product of guilt (and with Suicide, there is the added element of shame.)
 Guilt for all the things I could have done differently and shame for the failures of not doing them.

 Guilt and shame coexist and are intertwined.

 For me, I had to adjust my expectations down to a reasonable level.
-Today, I have accepted that I am just not that smart (in this arena,) and probably not much of a leader back in those times.
+Today, I have accepted that I am just not that smart and was not much of a leader back in those times.
 Now, I see myself as being ordinary and nothing more.

-If you ask, why I don’t feel guilt like I use to?
+If you ask, why I don’t feel guilty like I used to?
 I put my analysis and judgment tendencies in neutral.
 I had to let them go.
-This was all about dreams that vanished and expectations that can never be met.
+Many dreams vanished along with expectations that could never be met.
 I consciously had to adjust and let them go.